 Living Trusts and Taxes in Massachusetts

 Massachusetts levies a graduated estate tax on all estates worth more than $1 million.
 Unlike some states, Massachusetts levies this tax on the entire estate, rather than just the amount above the $1 million threshold.
 The tax rates range from 0.8% to 16.0%.

 Massachusetts does not have an inheritance tax or a gift tax.
 However, if you’re inheriting money from someone who lives in a different state, the inheritance laws of that state may apply instead.

 The federal estate tax may also come into play here.
 For 2022 and 2023, it’s levied on estates worth at least $12.06 million and $12.92 million, respectively.
 These values are doubled for the estates of married couples.

 Despite the presence of the Uniform Probate Code, a living trust could still be a very useful tool for many people in Massachusetts, but especially for wealthy residents.
 If you think a living trust could work for you, make sure you’re either thinking about all the potential factors or consulting with an expert to help you along the way.

 Tips for Planning Your Estate

 - Estate planning can get complicated, which is why many people choose to work with a financial professional.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When it comes to preparing for serious medical issues, having the right health insurance is extremely important.
 Make sure to choose a plan with a deductible that’s appropriate for your situation, and check that your doctors accept the plan.